illuria/jailer/README.md

 Next, run `make install`

-## Configuration
+## Setup

-Jailer loves to have ZFS, so make sure you have a system with ZFS

-> In case you don't, you can create a ZFS pool in your existing filesystem by doing `truncate -s 10G /usr/local/disk0.img; zpool create zroot /usr/local/disk0.img`
+Jailer is so much attached to ZFS and does not support UFS at this time (might never do.)
+In case you are not using ZFS, you can create a ZFS pool by doing something like the following:

-To create a ZFS dataset for Jails, run the following

 ```
-zfs create -o mountpoint=/usr/local/jails zroot/jails
+> truncate -s 20G /usr/local/disk0.img
+> zpool create zroot /usr/local/disk0.img
 ```

-Then, need to specify the ZFS dataset for Jailer and enable Jails
+To start using jailer, the simplest you can do is:

 ```
-sysrc jailer_dir="zfs:zroot/jails"
-sysrc jail_enable="YES"
+> jailer init
 ```

-Jailer uses the [`jail.conf.d`](https://reviews.freebsd.org/D24570) patch, it will need to patch your `/etc/rc.d/jail` script.

-To patch, you can run
+And on success, you are all set.
+If for any reasons it failed, consult the documentation of the init command, or take care of prerequisites manually.
+All you need is:

 ```
-jailer init
+> service jail enable
+> zfs create -o mountpoint=/usr/local/jails zroot/jails
+> sysrc jailer_dir="zfs:zroot/jails"
 ```

+(NB make sure /etc/rc.d/jail supports jail.conf.d style)

 ## Usage